Scientific Issues and Problems with Traditional Evolution

 Evolvability Issues

-Traditional theory assumes that all organisms posses the capacity for further evolution and that this capacity is a constant that does not vary between populations or species.
+Traditional theory assumes that all organisms possess the capacity for further evolution and that this capacity is a constant that does not vary between populations or species.
 There is growing evidence (much from recent genetics science) that this is not true leading to evolvability theories of evolutionary mechanics.
+If the ability of an organism to evolve can itself be affected by evolved design characteristics, then any valid evolutionary mechanics theory must explain why and how that situation affects or does not affect the evolution process.
+Proponents of traditional theory have not responded to this problem.

 Science Schism Regarding Evolutionary Mechanics

 The observations described above have resulted in a schism in the bioscience community regarding evolutionary mechanics.
-Some theorists still insist on the validity of traditional mechanics and contend that the relatively small number of conflicting observations can be explained within that framework.
+Some theorists still loudly insist on the validity of traditional mechanics (specifically excluding even the possibility of secondary natural effects influencing the evolution process) and contend that the relatively small number of conflicting observations can eventually be explained within that framework.
 Non-programmed theories of aging are part of this effort.

 The other faction believes that the combined net effect of all of the apparently conflicting observations demands at least some adjustment to traditional mechanics and has produced proposed alternative mechanics theories including dependent theories of aging (the programmed theories).
 Needless to say, both factions cannot be simultaneously correct.
-Major efforts by the second faction only started in 1962.
+Major efforts by the second faction began only relatively recently (1962, following publication of most of the major non-programmed aging theories).
 Recent trends have been toward more observational evidence that conflicts with traditional mechanics and supports alternatives.
-However, there is no current consensus among this faction as to which or which combination of alternative theories is correct.
-For more see: Evolution Controversies and the Theory of Aging.
+However, there is no current consensus among the alternative faction as to which or which combination of alternative theories is correct.

 Alternative Evolutionary Mechanics Theories

-None of the alternatives suggest that survival of the fittest (natural selection, individual fitness) is not the most important factor directing the evolution process, rather they suggest that other factors also participate in the process.
-The three categories of alternative theories are listed below.
+None of the alternatives suggest that survival of the fittest (natural selection, individual fitness) is not the most important factor directing the evolution process, rather they suggest that other natural factors also participate in the process.
+There are explanations based on alternative theories for all of the apparent discrepancies.
+The different categories of alternative theories are listed below.

 www.programmed-aging.org